lizwait/Groupling/README.md

 Using a shareable document is usually the route we take.
 Having a webapp dedicated to this specific need will make this more streamlined and accessible.
 Groupling will have the ability to set up a group stay with reservation info, travel itineraries, local social spots, group outings, links to Whatsapp and other useful links.

 ### Features
-* **Highly Responsive** Using React and Firebase, I'm creating a single page app to make it as fast and user friendly as possible.
+* **Highly Responsive** With React and Firebase, I'm creating a single page app to make it as fast and user friendly as possible.
 * **PIN Login** Users won't have to remember a username/password.
 A PIN will be shared with them to easily login.
 * **Database driven** Using Firebase, the webapp will capture user information and aggregate it in a useful manner.